 To determine whether you have cervical spondylotic myelopathy, your physician will ask you for a complete medical history and conduct a physical examination.
 An X-ray, CT scan, MRI or myelogram can confirm the diagnosis.

-- Surgery: Many people have some narrowing in the neck that is not causing problems, others have very mild myelopathy that may be safe to watch.
-However, if it is caused by compression in the neck, the typical recommendation is to have the pressure alleviated with a surgery.
-Unlike other spine conditions that tend to get better over time, spinal cord compression has a tendency to worsen.
+- Surgery: If it is caused by compression in the neck, the recommendation is to have the pressure alleviated with surgery.
+Spinal cord compression has a tendency to worsen.
 It’s better to prevent damage than to wait for damage to occur and then hope for a recovery.